dindinet/magistelam/office-productivity.md

 ## Office Productivity - IT in the Cloud

-### Start in the Cloud.
-Stay in the Cloud.

-* Business strength security iso747
-* Improve communication between team members.
+### Simplicify your Business IT
+Use G Suite for business email, video conferencing, cloud storage and file sharing.
+Get all the tools that your team needs to collaborate, be more productive and reduce the management burden.

 ### Move to the Cloud
 In case you hadn't already heard, using the Cloud for your IT pays for itself from day one.
+* Reduced Capital Costs - No specialised hardware or software required
+* Significant savings in support costs
 * Secure (ISO 27001, ISO 27017, ISO 27018, PCI DSS)
-* Reduced Capital Costs - No specialised hardware or software required
-* Significant reduction in support costs
+*
-* Improvements are continually rolling out by the cloud provider
+* Improvements are continually rolling out by Google

 ### Ease of Use
-Many people have experience with Google's free offering (*GMail, Docs, Drive etc.*).
-In most cases users are up and running instantly as transitioning to work with G Suite is quick and easy.
+Many people have experience with Google’s free offering (GMail, Docs, Drive etc.) so users transition to GSuite very easy.
+For others who are not so familiar, resources are available.
 The online *G Suite Learning Centre* helps users get the most out of G Suite with training guides, tips, customer examples and other resources, all of which minimises calls to your support team.

+Work seemlessly with microsoft file types edit and save.
+The admin for your domain cotrols what users have access to.

 ### Small Business Benefits